Score-Based Density Estimation from Pairwise Comparisons: Method

 \subsection{Training joint and marginals distributions}

-There are recent works that discuss in detail how to use diffusion model to learn between joint and arbitrary conditionals, while modeling the marginals is not always straightforward \citep{gloeckler2024all}.
+Recent works discuss in detail how diffusion models can be used to learn between joint and arbitrary conditional distributions, whereas modeling the marginals is not always straightforward \citep{gloeckler2024all}.
 We adopt a simplified approach to estimate the marginal score function by leveraging a corruption-based marginalization strategy.

 To model simultaneously both the joint distribution $p_{\x \succ \x'}(\x, \x')$ and the marginal distribution $p_w(\x)$, we introduce a binary conditioning variable $\mathsf{joint} \in \{\texttt{true}, \texttt{false}\}$ into the score model.
 During training, we randomly set $\mathsf{joint} = \texttt{false}$ with 50\% probability, and in this case, we mask the input $\x_t'$ by replacing it with Gaussian noise $\mathcal{N}(\mathbf{0}, \sigma_t^2 \mathbf{I})$, where $\sigma_t$ is the current noise level.
 We then compute the denoising score matching loss only over the winner dimensions $\x$ (i.e., the first $d$ components of $\nabla \log p_{\x \succ \x'}(\x,\x')$).
 When $\mathsf{joint} = \texttt{true}$, we train the model to predict the full joint score over both $\x$ and $\x'$.